4 Reasons Your Domestic Violence Charges May Be Dropped

 Contact Aron Law Firm to Face Domestic Violence Charges Together

-The attorneys at Aron Law Firm have extensive practice negotiating with prosecutors and the district attorney’s office to help our clients receive more favorable terms when facing criminal charges for PC 273.5 and PC 243(e)(1) violations.
+The domestic violence attorneys at Aron Law Firm have extensive practice negotiating with prosecutors and the district attorney’s office to help our clients receive more favorable terms when facing criminal charges for PC 273.5 and PC 243(e)(1) violations.
 When you partner with our firm, you can trust our experienced legal team will craft a compelling case.
 The sooner you contact Aron Law Firm, the sooner you can gain a deeper understanding of your charges and take action to defend yourself.

 Facing domestic violence charges may severely impact your career and reputation.
 At Aron Law Firm, we act fast to help protect your legal rights and best interests.
 Contact us today at (805) 618-1768 or complete our contact form.